 The diversity of criterion, and also the polemic within the research, must not be interpreted in a uncontested way.
 Controversy and polemic are not synonyms of the absence of results.
 From the context of pedagogical research, we cannot forget that, in any case, this one is a polemic of experts about specialized knowledge.
 At bottom, with this polemic, it is not only revealed the importance of the topic of "education as an object of knowledge" in pedagogical research, but rather, it is strengthened the relationship between the pedagogical function and knowledge of education.
-As Berliner says (1986), the expert educator is the subject of investigation, because he is who is using knowledge of education: it to be adequate in order to explain, interpret and decide the pedagogical intervention (Biesta, Allan y Edwards, 2014; Boavida y García del Dujo, 2007; Rabazas, 2014; García Aretio, Ruiz Corbella y García Blanco, 2009; Carr, 2006; Pring, 2014; Gimeno, 1982a y 1982b; García Carrasco y García del Dujo, 2001; Touriñán, 2014; Touriñán y Longueira, 2016).
+As Berliner says (1986), the expert educator is the subject of investigation, because he is who is using knowledge of education in an effective way in his intervention, and this is, definitely, what is intended from knowledge of education: it to be adequate in order to explain, interpret and decide the pedagogical intervention (Biesta, Allan y Edwards, 2014; Boavida y García del Dujo, 2007; Rabazas, 2014; García Aretio, Ruiz Corbella y García Blanco, 2009; Carr, 2006; Pring, 2014; Gimeno, 1982a y 1982b; García Carrasco y García del Dujo, 2001; Touriñán, 2014; Touriñán y Longueira, 2016).